-It is the Board of Directors, through the Audit and Compliance Committee, which has been assigned the responsibility and leadership in the approval of risk management measures and continuous monitoring of the level of cybersecurity.
-Therefore periodically reports to this Committee on the established cyber risk indicators and other relevant matters.
+The Board of Directors, through the Audit and Compliance Committee, has the responsibility and leadership for approving risk management measures and continuously monitoring cybersecurity levels.
+Therefore, the Board periodically reports to this Committee on the established cyber risk indicators and other relevant matters.
 Enagás also has a Cybersecurity and IA Committee chaired by a member of the Executive Committee, which reports quarterly to the Audit and Compliance Committee and the Executive Committee on the actions taken to mitigate risk.